ai-yliu/openrouter-client/README.md

 ## LLM Comparison Tool (`compare-llms`)

 This tool orchestrates a workflow to compare the Named Entity Recognition (NER) results from two different LLMs on text extracted from an input image or PDF file.
 It utilizes the `openrouter-client` for text extraction (using a VLM) and NER processing, and the `compare-json` tool for the final comparison.
+It also logs the progress and details of each job and its steps to a configured PostgreSQL database.

 ### Command Line Usage